 What's a working day like for you?

-As an apprentice, I have a mentor who teaches me and checks my work.
-On-site, I usually team up with another person, so we can lift heavy stone together.
+As an apprentice, I has a mentor who teaches me and checks my work.
+On-site, I usually teams up with another person, so we can lift heavy stone together.
 In the workshop, there is more focus on solo craft.

 What made you love stonemasony?